civo/terraform-provider-civo/docs/resources/instance_reserved_ip_assignment.md

 # civo_instance_reserved_ip_assignment (Resource)

-The instance reserved ip assignment resource schema definition
+The instance reserved ip assignment resource schema definition.
+If you are using this resource to assign a reserved IP to an instance, instances `public_ip` attribute won't be updated until the next state refresh.
+If subsequent resources are relying instances public IP consider assigning the reserved ip address to the instance.

 ## Example Usage